tenebrissilvam/smiles_ssl_biosignals/README.md

 |
 | - st_mem_modified

+### st_mem_modified

+modification of the ST-MEM method by me, code based on the provided in repository https://github.com/bakqui/ST-MEM

 ### ecg_jepa_modified

-modification of the ECG-JEPA method, code based on the provided in repository https://github.com/sehunfromdaegu/ECG_JEPA
+modification of the ECG-JEPA method by Egor Padin, code based on the provided in repository https://github.com/sehunfromdaegu/ECG_JEPA

-### st_mem_modified

-modification of the ST-MEM method, code based on the provided in repository https://github.com/bakqui/ST-MEM

 ## Setup